 In the case of losing the status of Project Participant before the start of the form of support or during it, the person loses the right to any lump sum payments.

-The payment will be made in Polish zlotys to the bank account of the Project Participant: ... within the deadline specified in p.1.
+The payment will be made in Polish zlotys to the bank account of the Project Participant: ... within the deadline specified in point.1.

 §4 – FINAL PROVISIONS